Rock dove: Taxonomy and systematics

-The official common name is rock dove, as given by the International Ornithological Congress.
+The official standard English name is rock dove, as given by the International Ornithological Congress.

 The rock dove was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Systema Naturae written by Carl Linnaeus.
 He placed it with all the other doves and pigeons in the genus Columba and coined the binomial name Columba livia.
 The genus name Columba is the Latin word meaning "pigeon, dove", whose older etymology comes from the Ancient Greek κόλυμβος (kólumbos), "a diver", hence κολυμβάω (kolumbáō), "dive, plunge headlong, swim".
 Aristophanes (Birds 304) and others use the word κολυμβίς (kolumbís), "diver", for the name of the bird, because of its swimming motion in the air.
 The specific epithet livia is a Medieval Latin variant of livida, "livid, bluish-grey"; this was Theodorus Gaza's translation of Greek péleia, "dove", itself thought to be derived from pellós, "dark-coloured".

 No original material was designated by Gmelin in his description of the species, and consequently a neotype specimen, from Fair Isle in Scotland, has been designated to define the species and its nominate subspecies C. l. livia.

 Its closest relative in the genus Columba is the hill pigeon, followed by the snow, speckled, and white-collared pigeons.
 Pigeon chicks are called "squabs".
 Note that members of the pigeon genus Petrophassa and the speckled pigeon (Columba guinea), also have the common name "rock pigeon".